Cycling shoe: Sole material and shoe quality

-Some mountain bike shoes have a little engineered flex in the toe area forward of the cleat mount.
+Some mountain bike shoes have a little engineered frontal flex in the toe area forward of the cleat mount, and may carry a couple of studs, as used on the sole of football boots.
 This assists in walking and in climbing obstacles while carrying the bike.
 More expensive shoes usually have less frontal flex.

 Variety

 Cycling shoes come in numerous variants: road racing, track racing, winter, casual cycling, touring, off-road or mountain biking, and indoor cycling or spinning.
 Though many cycling shoe suppliers will have a conversion to American, British, French or even Japanese sizing, most cycling shoes are measured in European sizing.
 The available sizes range from European 35 to as large as 52.
 A few cycling shoe suppliers offer selected models wider than the standard "D" width.
-There are a small number of custom cycling shoe makers that will tailor a shoe to a cyclist's exact foot size and shape.
+A small number of custom cycling shoe makers will tailor a shoe to a cyclist's exact foot size and shape.

 Road

 These have a mostly smooth, rigid and inflexible sole, bent slightly at the ball of the foot.
 This, and the cleat attached to the shoe bottom, make a clicking sound when they come together and results in the waddle of the walking cyclist.
 These shoes are designed to function while the user is on the bike and little attention is paid to off-bike use.
 Most road shoes have a raised and generally different material from the outsole at the toe and heel to make stopping and short walks a little easier.
 Some road shoe outsoles have additional holes which are claimed to assist in ventilation.
 Quality can be measured by the shoe's fit, rigidity, durability, construction quality and lightness.
 Road shoes have molded holes with threaded inserts inside to allow for the attachment of an external cleat.
-As of 2010, nearly all cycling shoes use a three-hole system for attaching the cleat which is sometimes called a "Look pattern" after the company that popularized the clipless pedal in the middle 1980s.
+Many cycling shoes use a three-hole system for attaching the cleat which is sometimes called a "Look pattern" after the company that popularized the clipless pedal in the middle 1980s.
 Lake, DMT and Sidi now offer a purpose designed, Speedplay pedal compatible shoe.
 These cleats attach to a clipless pedal making them even more unsuitable for walking.
 The 2010 price range for a road cycling shoe in the US is from $70 to over $450.
 Sizes available range from 35 to 52, with most companies offering sizes ranging from 39 to 46.
 Most companies offer models in European half sizes in the middle and largest selling size range, and a rare few offer shoes in wider than "D" width in limited models.